2009 Brisbane Broncos season: Early season (Round 1—11)

-The following week, the Broncos continued their 7-year winning streak in the Good Friday match against the Roosters, surviving a strong 2nd-half comeback by the Sydneysiders.
 In round 7, Darren Lockyer answered his critics as he helped the Broncos to a 40–8 win over the Parramatta Eels at Suncorp Stadium.
 Lockyer had a hand in most of the Broncos seven tries with Karmichael Hunt scoring three of the seven tries himself.

-Darren Lockyer's 300th game did not go as planned when they faced the Newcastle Knights in torrential rain at EnergyAustralia Stadium and lost, the match punctuated by a 35-minute half-time break.
+In May 2009, Darren Lockyer's 300th game did not go as planned when they faced the Newcastle Knights in Round 8.
+The match was played in torrential rain at EnergyAustralia Stadium, with the Broncos losing 28—12, the match punctuated by a 35-minute half-time break.
 In round 10, Israel Folau equalled the club record for most tries in a match when he scored 4 tries against the Gold Coast Titans at Suncorp Stadium.
+In Round 11, the Broncos beat a strong Wests Tigers side who were playing their 10th anniversary match, in a 20–18 win at Campbelltown Stadium.